-This document describes the necessary steps to operate a DATA-CUBE3 (type 2) with a Geophone together with a CCUBE.
-The setup with other sensors like seismometers, accelerometers, infrasound and others is similar except the DATA-CUBE3 setup (see DATA-CUBE3 user manual) and the cabling for power via break-out box and sensor connection.
+This document describes the necessary steps to operate a CCUBE together with a DATA-CUBE3 (type 2) and a Geophone.
+The setup with other sensors like seismometers, accelerometers, infrasound and others is similar except the DATA-CUBE3 setup (see DATA-CUBE3 user manual) and the cabling for power via breakout box and sensor connection.

-The CCUBE is designed to allow live streaming of seismic data recorded by the DATA-CUBE3 via SeedLink in miniSEED format.
+The CCUBE is designed to allow live streaming of seismic data recorded by the DATA-CUBE3 via Seed-Link in miniSEED format.
 The following communication types are supported via